TheWidlarzGroup/react-native-video/docs/pages/component/props.md

 A number of URI schemes are supported by passing an object with a `uri` attribute.

+All uri string shall be url encoded.
+For exemple 'www.myurl.com/blabla?q=test uri' is invalid, where 'www.myurl.com/blabla?q=test%20uri' is valid

 ##### Web address (http://, https://)

 Example: